-The End of Oil.
-The pandemic may send the petroleum industry to the grave
+The End of Oil is Near: The pandemic may send the petroleum industry to the grave

 Illustrations by Brian Stauffer